Quick Answer

 - Visit the safari booking page to check availability and secure your permit.

-- Carry a valid photo ID (Aadhaar for Indians, passport for foreigners) to the gate.
+- Carry a valid photo ID (Aadhaar for Indians, passport for foreigners) to the gate, and reconfirm elephant safari availability before you arrive.

 What Wildlife Will You See at Rajaji National Park?